Culture of Mali: Sports

 Football is the most popular sport in Mali.
 Mali's national team became more prominent, after hosting the 2002 African Cup of Nations but has never qualified for the World Cup despite making it to the final round of the 2018 World Cup Qualifiers.
 Most towns and cities have regular games; the most popular national teams are Djoliba, Stad, and Real.
-Informal games are often played by youths, using a buFUNndle of rags as a ball.
+Informal games are often played by youths, using a bundle of rags as a ball.

 Mali has produced several notable players namely Seydou Keita, Adama Traore, and Moussa Marega Basketball is another major sport; the Mali women's national basketball team is the only African basketball team that competed at the 2008 Beijing Olympics.
 Traditional wrestling (la lutte) is also somewhat common, though its popularity has declined in recent years.
 The game wari, a mancala variant, is a common pastime.